tiago-lam/Recommender-System-for-Game-Design/README.md

 Keep coming back to check more news!
 Best Regards!

-p.s.: as we are working to remove bugs, if you see them happen, please report!
+p.s.: as we are working to remove bugs, if you see them happening, please report!
 Thx!